 At this point, the greens will be done.
 You should have plenty of liquid left in the pot, which is a joy to sip like a broth on its own, or sop up with cornbread.
 Some people will slip a little sugar into the greens, though I prefer their natural sweetness.
 Either way, you can hit them with some vinegar if you like, whether in the whole batch or to taste in each individual bowl.
 Sometimes hot peppers find their way into collards as well, so feel free to play with that; the idea is to tailor the dish to your own tastes.

-Vegan Collards With Smoky Pot Likker
+How to Make Vegan Collards With Smoky Pot Likker

 To veganize porky collards, I needed to do three things: First, I needed a much more flavorful broth base, because there's no individual vegan ingredient I can think of that can single-handedly do the kind of heavy lifting that cured pork can do.
 Second, I needed something meaty to stand in for the chunks of pork.
 And third, I needed something to add a sense of unctuousness, since simmered vegetables would yield a far too lean pot of greens—the rendered pork fat that lightly coats each and every morsel in a traditional pot of collards is a critically important element of the dish.